henhouseai/henhouse/context/page.md

 **Files**: `hh/page/*.py`

-The hierarchical page management system with CRUD operations, display logic, and content processing.
-Provides a clean object-oriented interface using mixins for functionality. **The Page system is designed as extensible infrastructure** - the base `Page` class provides core functionality, while derived classes extend it for specific content types (source code files, work pages, etc.).
+The hierarchical page management system with CRUD operations, display logic, and content processing. **The Page system is designed as extensible infrastructure** - the base `Page` class provides core functionality, while derived classes extend it for specific content types (source code files, work pages, etc.).

 ### Core Architecture

-The Page class is a composite of nine specialized mixins, providing a modular architecture that can be extended through inheritance.
-All mixin methods access the database directly through `self.gateway.conn`.
+The Page class provides comprehensive functionality organized into focused areas, with a modular architecture that can be extended through inheritance.
+All Page methods access the database directly through `self.gateway.conn`.

 #### Page Class Structure

-The Page class is defined in `hh/page/page.py` and inherits from nine mixins.
-See the class definition for the complete mixin list.
+The Page class is defined in `hh/page/page.py`.
+See the class definition for the complete method list.

 #### Metadata Extraction